Writing Your Memoir – Three Months

 Workshops x 3

-How to plot and plan your memoir, including coming up with strong foundations and a working structure that will enable you to keep writing to the end.
+Structure is vital in non-fiction and memoir.
+This week we will discuss the architecture of the work, coming up with strong foundations and a working structure that will enable you to keep writing to the end.

 Workshops x 3

+Sensory description can take good writing to great.
+This session will cover dramatising material vs interior monologue, and how to use description to create a strong sense of place.
 Learn how to put the reader in the room.
-This session will cover dramatising material vs interior monologue, and how to use description to create a strong sense of place.

 Workshops x 3

-Students will be invited to submit burning questions and narrative issues they’re struggling with ahead of time – and Cathy will tackle these in her teaching and respond to common pitfalls.
+Writers will be invited to submit burning questions and narrative issues they’re struggling with ahead of time – and Christie will tackle these in her teaching and respond to common pitfalls.

 Workshops x 3

-Students are required to post synopses on the forum by 9am, Monday 11 April and feedback from one of our team of editors will follow before Monday 18 April.
+Students are required to post synopses on our online Learning forum by 9am, Monday 31 October and feedback from one of our team of editors will follow before Monday 7 November.

-How to create vibrant characters that jump off the page, plus the moral and ethical considerations of dealing with the truth and writing about real people.
+How to create vibrant characters that jump off the page, plus the moral and ethical – and legal – considerations of dealing with the truth and writing about real people.

 Workshops x 3